Old Oxbow public market location:

 Jump on the Napa Valley Wine Trolley if you still fresh

 Check out Napa Valley Wine Train with Gourmet Lunch – if you feel like getting tipsy while riding a train.
-It could be a fun experiment, although we have gotten mixed reviews from friends and never attempted the ride.
+It could be a fun experiment, although we never attempted the ride.

-Napa Premium Outlets is right across the highway 29, we’ve never been tough since our main goal was to specifically hit the wineries while in Napa.
+Napa Premium Outlets is right across the highway 29, we’ve never been tough since our main goal was to specifically hit the wineries while visiting the wine county.

 “An oxbow is a U-shaped metal pole that fits the underside and the sides of the neck of an ox or bullock.
 A bow pin holds it in place.
 The term “oxbow lake” is widely used to refer to a U-shaped meander in a river, sometimes cut off from the modern course of the river that formed it.”